yungshenglu/Dockerfiles/mininet-env/README.md

 # mininet-env

-This Dockerfile is used to build Ubuntu Linux environment with **Mininet** on Docker container.
+This Dockerfile is used to build a Ubuntu Linux environment with [Mininet](http://mininet.org/) on Docker container.

 ---
 ## Usages